-You may find that a single set of conditional logic isn’t complex enough for some situations.
-It’s possible to add as many conditions as you like.
+You may find that a single conditional logic rule isn’t complex enough for some situations.
+However, it’s possible to add as many conditions as you’d like.

-2. Next, we’ll repeat the process from above to enable conditional logic and add our first condition.
-For this example, we’ll start by showing this field if Business Type is Farming.
+Next, we’ll repeat the process from the section above to enable conditional logic and add our first rule.
+This rule will state: Show this field if Email is not empty.

-For our example, we want the field to display if the user selects Farming OR Ranching, so we’ll click the Add new group button to add OR logic.
+For our example, we want the checkbox to display if the user enters an email and also chooses Retail, so we’ll click the AND button to add AND logic.

 That’s it!
 We hope this article helped you learn how to use conditional logic with WPForms.

-Want to see more examples of how to use conditional logic in your forms?
-Check out our tutorials on how to let users select a payment method and how to send different notification emails based on user selections.
+Next, would you like to see more examples of how to use conditional logic in your forms?
+Be sure to check out our tutorials on how to let users select a payment method and how to send different notification emails based on user selections.